 FXCM offers a wide range of financial assets in the form of CFDs, including stock and share CFDs.
 The fees are very competitive, with no commissions and tight spreads, so you don’t have to break the bank to enjoy trading on FXCM.

 Traders have a choice of platforms with FXCM – the broker’s own proprietary platform, Ninja Trader, or the ever-popular MetaTrader 4.
-Both provide access to advanced trading, analysis and risk management tools.
-There’s also a wealth of educational, research and insight resources available on FXCM, so it’s a great option for traders of all level.
+Both provide access to advanced trading, analysis, and risk management tools.
+There’s also a wealth of educational, research, and insight resources available on FXCM, so it’s a great option for traders of all levels.

 |Commission||0% (spreads on CFDs)|